 - 401(k) plans often offer catch-up contributions for employees over 50, which allows them to save even more money for retirement.

-- 401(k) plans may offer a tax deduction for the contributions made by employees.
+- 401(k) plans may offer a tax deduction for employee contributions.
 This tax break can help to lower an employee’s tax bill and increase their take-home pay.

-- 401(k) plans are that they have contribution limits.
+- 401(k) plans have an annual contribution limit.
 However, this may not be enough to fund a comfortable retirement, especially if you start saving late.

 Is A 401k Worth It Anymore?

-Many people today are wondering whether a 401k is worth it anymore.
-After all, with all the stock market fluctuations and no guarantee of retirement income, it’s hard to know whether it’s worth investing in a 401k.
+Many people today wonder whether a 401(k) is worth it anymore.
+After all, with all the stock market fluctuations and no guarantee of retirement income, it’s hard to know whether it’s worth investing in a 401(k).

 However, non-qualified annuities can offer a guaranteed retirement income, and fixed index annuities offer protection from losing money with minimal fees.